Trainee and Qualified Psychological Wellbeing Practitioners (PWPs)

 The Wellbeing Service is part of the national IAPT programme, aimed at helping people across Norfolk and Waveney aged 16 and over, who are experiencing mild to moderately severe anxiety and depression.
 It is a well-established partnership between Norfolk & Suffolk NHS Foundation Trust (NSFT) and Mind.

-We are seeking a number of well-motivated individuals to join us as Qualified or Trainee Psychological Wellbeing Practitioners (PWPs).
+We are seeking a number of well-motivated individuals to join us as Trainee and Qualified Psychological Wellbeing Practitioners (PWPs).
 PWPs provide high volume, low intensity psychological self-management interventions which are based on Cognitive Behavioural Therapy (CBT) and form Step 2 of the stepped care model, as recommended in NICE guidelines.
 Much of the work is telephone based and cCBT (computerized CBT), and delivery of workshops and webinars is also a key part of the role.
 Although IAPT treatments focus on mild to moderately presentations, the role will also involve assessing people with more severe and enduring difficulties, and referring them on to relevant services.

 Experience of working with clients with anxiety and/or depression, and of managing a caseload in a previous role is highly recommended.
 However, for those without relevant experience, please do apply as we may also want to talk to you about the role of Assistant PWP, which can be an excellent introduction to clinical roles within the service.